Demystifying integrable QFTs in AdS: No-go theorems for higher-spin charges: Consequences of higher-spin symmetries

 Translating back to position space, this means that

 Conformal invariance then forces these functions to be proportional to products of 2-point functions:

 The only unfixed parameters are the coefficients $c^{(12)\cdots (n-1,n)}$, which are constant but possibly depend on the insertions' order.
 In the 4-point function case above, the 3 permutations are the 3 solutions of the ODE.

-We will now fix all of the coefficients recursively over even $n$: let us assume that the $(n-2)$-point correlators of $\mathcal{O}_0$ are fixed to be purely those of GFB or GFF.
-Superficially there are $n$ possible OPE contractions between neighbouring points on the circle.
-But in fact continuity of the deformation implies that the statistics of the field $\mathcal{O}_0$ are preserved (either bosonic of fermionic).
-Thus, after using Bose or Fermi symmetry to permute the external operators, we can effectively consider OPEs between all $\binom{n}{2}$ pairs of operators.
-The identity block contribution of that OPE needs to reproduce the known $(n-2)$-point function.
-One can check that imposing this in all of the OPE channels unambiguously fixes all of the $n$-point function's coefficients.
+Furthermore, using either Bose-Einstein or Fermi-Dirac statistics for the operator $\mathcal{O}_0$ we can fix that all the ratios between coefficients must be either 1 or $-1$ after applying an appropriate permutation of the external operators and demanding invariance.
+The overall normalization is then fixed by the exchange of the identity operator.

 Thus we conclude that all $n$-point functions of $\mathcal O_0$ must match the original GFB or GFF theory for the coupling $\tilde \lambda$ in a neighbourhood of zero.
 Given our continuity assumption that no new states appear, this implies that the theory is still GFB or GFF.